Mac App Store exposes users to security risks, claims researcher

 Mac users who have downloaded Opera through the App Store may find themselves using a copy of Opera that is now two versions old, 11.01, which was released back in March and is vulnerable to the security bug patched in 11.11.

-Users who rely on the App Store to tell…
+Opera on the Mac App Store

-Graham Cluley is a veteran of the cybersecurity industry, having worked for a number of security companies since the early 1990s when he wrote the first ever version of Dr Solomon's Anti-Virus Toolkit for Windows.
-Now an independent analyst, he regularly makes media appearances and is an international public speaker on the topic of cybersecurity, hackers, and online privacy.
-Follow him on Twitter, Mastodon, Bluesky, or drop him an email.
+Graham Cluley is an award-winning keynote speaker who has given presentations around the world about cybersecurity, hackers, and online privacy.
+A veteran of the computer security industry since the early 1990s, he wrote the first ever version of Dr Solomon's Anti-Virus Toolkit for Windows, makes regular media appearances, and is the co-host of the popular "Smashing Security" podcast.
+Follow him on Twitter, Mastodon, Threads, Bluesky, or drop him an email.

 What do you think?
 Leave a comment